json-api/json-api/updating/index.md

 ## Creating a Document

 A JSON API document is *created* by making a `POST` request to the URL that represents a collection of documents that the new document should belong to.
+While this method is preferred, you can always use anything that's valid with RFC 2616, as long as it's compliant.
+For example, PUT can be used to create documents if you wish.
+We believe most people will generally use POST, so we'll elaborate on it further below.

 In general, this is a collection scoped to the **type** of document.